UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Fixed item-lock being rotated weirdly for rotated items

+- Nerfed potions, they were OP with doomed-4

+- Fixed Grammar for hearts card

+- Added some extra stuff to work towards in the tutorial-run.

 ## TODO:

-- Put some extra stuff to accomplish in the tutorial (GREAT IDEA: After level 3, spawn locked-slots, and spawn a key?
-That would give players something to "work towards")

 - Added trophy system